ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 ### If strings and numbers are constants, why can we use methods on them?

 Because JavaScript is smart!
-There are actually objects that are based on simple strings and numbers, and you can create such with `new String('Divine sausage')`, `new Number(42)`, and even `new Boolean(true)`.
+There are actually objects based on simple strings and numbers, and you can create such with `new String('Divine sausage')`, `new Number(42)`, and even `new Boolean(true)`.
 But these methods are not recommended, because 99.99% of the time you don't need this functionality.
 And it is *quite a funky* functionality that is beyond the scope of this introduction page.

-What you do need is all the methods that Number and String have, to format these values and to manipulate the strings.
+What you *do* need, is all the methods that `Number` and `String` have; to format these values and manipulate the strings.
 And JavaScript provides them when you write `'  oh no '.trim()` or `(99.9).toFixed(2)`.

 ## Arrays

-Arrays can be thought of as objects with numerical, ordered properties, and a ton of helper functions for them.
+Arrays can be thought of as objects with numerical, ordered properties, with a *ton* of helper functions for them.
-Declaring a new array is quite different from declaring an object:
+Declaring a new array is quite different from declaring a new object:

 ```js
 var groceryList = ['potato', 'carrot', 'thyme'];